 The Referendum resulted in 51.9% of votes being in favour of leaving the EU.
 The fact it was won by such a small margin, and that many of the voters who took part back in 2016 were old-age pensioners, angered a large portion of the public.
 They went on to claim the result was a sham and wasn’t significant enough to decide such an important decision, yet the government promised to implement the result.

 The Political farce after the UK voted to leave the EU

 It’s only the centrist party known as the Liberal Democrats, who are campaigning to remain.
-This alone is testament to the chaos that has ensued.
-But as we approach the end of 2019 it’s clear that whatever happens at the end of January 2020, this will not be the final chapter of Britain’s democrazy.
+This alone is a testament to the chaos that has ensued.
+It’s clear that whatever happens in 2020 and beyond, this will not be the final chapter of Britain’s democracy.